 Step 2A: Send Your Tax Preparer Your Income Information

 Some accountants and tax preparers can (with your permission) access your income slips automatically through your country’s online tax system.
-These slips include not only certain employment income and payments from clients/employers in your home country, but also investment income like interest and capital gains.
+These slips include not only certain employment income and payments from clients/employers in your home country, but also investment income like interest, dividends, and capital gains.

 If your tax preparer doesn’t have automatic access to all these slips, then you’ll need to collect and forward them.
-Most institutions are able to generate these forms electronically, so you can likely accomplish this from abroad.
+Most institutions can generate these forms electronically, so you can likely accomplish this from abroad.

 You’ll also need to send along the spreadsheet of other non-reported income and sources, as per “Tracking Income” above.